nagi1999a/obsidian-focus-plugin/README.md

 ### TODO
 - [ ] Add support in edit mode.
 ### Support
-> [!NOTE] Maintain a plugin is not an easy task.
+> [!NOTE] Maintaining a plugin is not an easy task.
 > If you like this plugin, please consider the following methods to support the author:
-> 1. Give me a star!
+> 1. Please give me a star!
 > 2. [Buy me a coffee](https://www.buymeacoffee.com/nagi1999a)!